 Tool Library - rent a tool (drill, hammer, power saw) instead of buying and storing one.

 Little Free Library - a neighborhood book exchange - take a book, leave a book

 NextDoor - a great app for digitally connecting with your neighbors, posting ads, etc.

 - Beeswax wraps or tupperware containers instead of single-use aluminum foil (producing aluminum is extremely energy intensive!), ziplock bags, plastic wrap.

-- Cloth napkins instead of paper towels (opt for 100% post-consumer paper towels, if not)
+- Cloth napkins and handkerchiefs instead of paper towels and tissue paper (opt for 100% post-consumer paper products, if not)

 - Learn Furushiki - a traditional Japanese way of wrapping gifts using fabric.

 - Use a cloth diapering service: [Bay Area] , [Bay Area - Marin], [NYC] (This is not an exhaustive list.
 Please do a google search to locate one in your local area)